 Because of California’s comparative fault laws, discussed above, proper and complete motorcycle accident investigation is critical.
 Of course, accident victims don’t have control over the investigation performed by law enforcement.
 This is why hiring a California motorcycle accident lawyer who understands the importance of proper investigation is critical.
 The right law firm makes all the difference.
 Hiring a firm that has experience as motorcycle accident attorneys, and has connections to properly trained and qualified experts, allows injured parties to focus on healing, while the attorneys handle the case.

 Motorcycle Accident Injuries

 Obviously, the most severe injury which may result from a motorcycle accident is death.
-The second most sever type of injury may be traumatic brain injury.
+The second most severe type of injury may be a traumatic brain injury.
 In 2015, 4,976 people died in motorcycle crashes, and 88,000 people were injured, according to the National Highway Traffic Safety Administration (NHTSA).

 Traumatic Brain Injury

 People sometimes wonder, “What are the chances of surviving a motorcycle accident?”
 The answer, of course, depends on the nature of the accident and the extent of the injuries sustained.
 Sometimes, however, a person survives but is permanently changed.
 A traumatic brain injury (TBI) can affect all aspects of a person’s life, from whether they have full body function, to their ability to retain information, to changes in their personality.
 Brain injuries do not heal the way other bodily injuries do.
 For those with severe TBI, regaining full (or close to full) function and independence requires long-term rehabilitation.